 – Always wear your leash.
 Double leash in big waves.
 This either means two leash string loops or two leashes (popular in down winding).
 Chasing after a loose board isn’t fun, can be dangerous to others and yourself if you’re lacking floatation (PFD).

 – After wiping out and you’re coming up from underwater, lift your hands up first and/over cover head with hands until you know the coast is clear of your own other’s equipment.

 – If in the water and big wave sets are coming before you can stand up, and if no paddler is directly behind you, don’t hold onto your board, instead duck-dive.
 Hold the handle of your paddle but let the shaft/blade flow at your side as you dive under.
 I once was holding the floating paddle in front of my head – the wave pushed the shaft into my forehead.
 Luckily I was wearing a helmet.

 Standing up during the start or after a wipe-out

-– As soon as you’re moving up from a squat, all 4’s etc, start paddling!
+– Paddle for Stability – As soon as you’re standing up on your board after a fall, start paddling!
 Even if bent over and holding the paddle mid-shaft, get the board moving – momentum is stability.
 Stalling or trying to balance will mean you’ll get knocked over again.